 \subsection{Initial single-mode squeezed states}

-We now assume that we have an initial single mode squeezed state of both modes $\hat{a}$ and $\hat{b}$, which implies $\boldsymbol{U}_0=\cosh (2s)\,\mathds{1}$ and $\boldsymbol{V}_0=\sinh (2s)\,\mathds{1}$.
-Here, $s$ is the squeezing parameter, which is the same for both modes, there is no phase in the squeezing direction, and we will also use the short-hand notation $\text{ch}_s:=\cosh s$ and $\text{sh}_s:=\sinh s$ (and analogously for multiples of the squeezing parameter) for convenience of presentation.
+We now assume that we have an initial single mode squeezed state of both modes $\hat{a}$ and $\hat{b}$, which implies $\boldsymbol{U}_0=\cosh (2s)\,\mathds{1}_2$ and $\boldsymbol{V}_0=\sinh (2s)\,\mathds{1}_2$.
+Here, $s$ is the squeezing parameter, which is the same for both modes, there is no phase in the squeezing direction.
 This choice adds simplicity to the following calculations and can be done without loss of generality.
 Note that we can recover the initial vacuum state by simply setting $s=0$.
 We employ \eqref{particle:number:variation} and therefore obtain

-Further lengthy algebra allows us to express $N_\textrm{ab}(t)$ in terms of the Bogoliubov matrices $\boldsymbol{\alpha}$ and $\boldsymbol{\beta}$, as well as the frequencies $\kappa_\pm$.
+Further lengthy algebra allows us to express $N_{}(t)$ in terms of the Bogoliubov coefficients, as well as the frequencies $\kappa_\pm$.
 We do not report the expression here to avoid overburdening the reader.
 It can be obtained directly when the need arises.

 We now turn to the demonstration that the rotating wave applies, as already discussed before.
 In particular, we wish to provide a more explicit expression for the general expression \eqref{RWA:demonstration:expression:general} for this particular case.
-As done above, we employ the expressions \eqref{distance:fidelity:final} and \eqref{B:f:Bogoliubov:coefficient} on resonance and in the limit of small coupling strength, i.e., $\omega_\textrm{b}:=\omega+\delta\omega$, $\tilde{\kappa}_\pm=\kappa_\pm/\omega$ $\tilde{g}:=g/\omega$, and $\tau:=\omega\,t$, and finally assuming that $\tilde{g}\ll1$.
+As done above, we employ the expressions \eqref{distance:fidelity:final:general} and \eqref{B:f:Bogoliubov:coefficient} on resonance and in the limit of small coupling strength, i.e., $\omega_\textrm{b}:=\omega+\delta\omega$, $\tilde{\kappa}_\pm=\kappa_\pm/\omega$ $\tilde{g}:=g/\omega$, and $\tau:=\omega\,t$, and finally assuming that $\tilde{g}\ll1$.